Contents

 PIC

-Figure 1.2: The input of the values
+Figure 1.1: Input of the values

 Note: Please note the section ‘Selection of fit’ for the specification of the tolerances.
 With the definition of the surface quality of the hub, you have to notice that the given value (Rz=6) has to be entered by the ‘User defined’ input.
 Select ‘User defined’ in the appropriate listbox and enter the desired value into the input field next to the listbox.

-Selection of fit / Calculation of possible fits
+Selection of Fit / Calculation of Possible Fits

 The button ‘Selection’ allows you to open the dialog window for selection of fits.
 Here you can choose the possible tolerances or the appropriate fits can be suggested.